It’s not easy finding time to exercise these days.

-Just like the whole stability ball chair thing, it’s all about finding ways to keep employees healthier at work.
-It’s a well known fact that sitting all day is bad for your health for many reasons.
+Just like the whole stability ball chair thing, it’s all about finding ways to keep employees healthier at work – and it’s a well known fact that sitting all day is bad for your health for many reasons.

 If you already have a standing desk at work, it might not take too much persuading to get a treadmill under it.

 How To Pick An Under Desk Treadmill

 And when we use the same criteria for each machine, it’s easier to see which machines stand out from the pack.

-And since under desk treadmills are designed for walking (it’s impossible to run and work at a desk… or is it?), they usually don’t pack quite as much horsepower as the home treadmills designed for running.
+And since under desk treadmills are designed for walking (I couldn’t imagine trying to run while performing desk work), they don’t pack quite as much horsepower as the home treadmills designed for running.

-Under desk treadmills come with motors in the 1 -3 HP range- when possible it’s a good idea to go with one closer to 3.0 HP.
+Under desk treadmills come with motors in the 1 -3 HP range and when possible, it’s a good idea to go with one closer to 3.0 HP.

 For more information, check out this great article on treadmill powertrains.